MichaelAPerrone/MQP/README.md

 When virtualenv is activated, the makefile can run the code with
 5. make graphs

-Note to self: for python, tabs need to be converted into four spaces, but for the makefile they need to be actual tabs.
-In Vim, shift tab gives you tab, and 'set et' and 'set sw=4' makes tab into 4 spaces.
+Important: for python, tabs need to be converted into four spaces, but for the makefile they need to be actual tabs. if the files are called 'makefile' vim will recognize them and change behavior.
+If you need tabs in other circumstances, ctrl-V-tab will produce an actual tab.
+In Vim 'set tabstop=4' and 'set expandtab' and 'set shiftwidth=4' makes tab into 4 spaces. this is set in .vimrc, which you create in /home/user

+Obviously vim is not needed for running things but I like it.